the-overdriven/mw-enhanced/README.md

 ```
 -- mp.fatigue.current = mp.fatigue.current - dt * cf.sc
 ```
-Set the time scaling value to 45, it seems to be optimal for fights, as lower values might make animations too slow.
+Set the time scaling value to 45, it seems to be most optimal for combat, as lower values might make animations too slow.

 ## How to cast spells on key press, to not switch between weapon and magic all the time?
 Install [Morrowind Code Patch](https://www.nexusmods.com/morrowind/mods/19510), run it, check "Swift Casting" and apply